lorpac/buildings_network_app/README.md

 An R Shiny app that allows creating the Building Network of a 2km x 2km square area of any city, around a user-defined geographical point.

 ## Requirements and installation
-First, you need to install R (and RStudio).
+First, you need to install [R](https://cran.r-project.org/) (and optionally [RStudio](https://rstudio.com/products/rstudio/download/)).

  The following R packages have to be installed:
 - shiny
 - leaflet
 - leaflet.extras